Vision To Learn

-During the 2016-2017 school year, Vision To Learn will be expanding to serve 40 schools in seven different counties.
-Starting in September, the mobile clinic will begin traveling to area schools in Allamakee, Clayton, Clinton, Delaware, Dubuque, Jackson and Jones counties.
-It will continue its journey throughout Eastern Iowa during the school year, and during the summer months it will make stops at summer programs and local organizations serving children.
-Students will be identified for an exam on the mobile clinic by their school screenings, and those requiring a prescription will be given two free pairs of glasses.
+During the 2016-2017 school year, Vision To Learn expanded to serve 40 schools in seven different counties.
+Starting in September, the mobile clinic traveled to area schools in Allamakee, Clayton, Clinton, Delaware, Dubuque, Jackson and Jones counties.
+It continued its journey throughout Eastern Iowa during the school year, and during the summer months made stops at summer programs and local organizations serving children.
+Students are identified for an exam on the mobile clinic by their school screenings, and those requiring a prescription are given two free pairs of glasses.

 The program is made possible through partnerships with Vision To Learn, Theisen’s Home*Farm*Auto, Klauer Optical Co., and CFGD.